 - Combine the lime, lemon and orange juices with the zest from all three with the sugar, and salt in a large liquid measuring cup; cover with plastic wrap and refrigerate until flavors meld, 4 to 24 hours.

-- Pour juice mixture into a pitcher with remaining crushed ice.
+- Pour juice mixture into a pitcher with remaining ice.
 Add tequila and orange liqueur; stir until thoroughly chilled.

 For a Girls Nite Out we’ll add some Pomegranate Liqueur instead of the orange liquor for a girly pink version!